dfelinto/blender-manual/manual/files/import_export/collada.rst

    the mesh itself is not affected.

 Apply Modifiers
-   All active modifiers will be applied in a non-destructive way.
+   All :doc:`Modifiers </modeling/modifiers/index>` will be applied in a non-destructive way.
    That is, the modifiers will be applied to copies of the meshes.

    Resolution